DionysusSS13/Dionysus/.github/CONTRIBUTING.md

 ## Porting features/sprites/sounds/tools from other codebases

 If you are porting features/tools from other codebases, you must give them credit where it's due.
 Typically, crediting them in your pull request and the changelog is the recommended way of doing it.
-Take note of what license they use though, porting stuff from AGPLv3 and GPLv3 codebases are allowed.
+Take note of what license they use though.
+Porting stuff from AGPLv3 and GPLv3 codebases (bay/TG codebases) are allowed.

 Regarding sprites & sounds, you must credit the artist and possibly the codebase.
 All /tg/station assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.
 However if you are porting assets from GoonStation or usually any assets under the [Creative Commons 3.0 BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/3.0/) are to go into the 'goon' folder of the /tg/station codebase.